 - Use spell checkers, but don't rely exclusively on them

-- Check specifically proper names, company names, and technical terms
+- Check proper names, company names, and technical terms specifically

 - Let some time pass between writing and reviewing